farzamasadian/farzamasadian/README.md

 <a href="https://www.linkedin.com/in/farzam-asadian-5b558b1b9"><img src="https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"></a>
 <a href="mailto:farzamasadian@icloud.com"><img src="https://img.shields.io/badge/Email_Me-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Email"></a>

 I'm Farzam, a Civil Engineering graduate from **Sharif University of Technology** with a passion for building robust and intelligent systems.
-My expertise lies at the intersection of traditional engineering and modern software development, with a focus on **Backend Development, Data Science, and Machine Learning**.
+My expertise lies at the intersection of traditional engineering and modern software development, with a focus on **Backend Development, Data Science, Risk, Relaibility, Resilience, Safety and Machine Learning**.

 I enjoy tackling complex problems, whether it's designing resilient infrastructure or developing predictive models.
 I'm driven by a desire to apply my skills in probability, risk analysis, and software engineering to create innovative and impactful solutions.